"@zapier/zapier-sdk/experimental" to use these

 CLI

 drainTriggerInbox to process the buffered messages.
-This eliminates polling delay and is the right pattern when minimizing latency matters.
+This is the right pattern for consumers that can’t hold a persistent connection open, such as serverless functions.

 Next Steps